jackfaarmer/jackfaarmer/README.md

 ## Jack Farmer - 🏢 Business Systems Dev 💻

-Hello all!
+### Hello all! 👋

 I'm Jack, a developer in the 🏙️ metro-atlanta area 🍑.

+Feel free to find me on 🦋 Bluesky @jackfarmer.bsky.social

 <!--
 **jackfaarmer/jackfaarmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.